indimail/indimail-virtualdomains/.github/README-indimail.md

 Now using the password obtained from var/log/mysqld.log, we will connect to MySQL and create users

 1. If the plugin directory (the directory named by the plugin\_dir system variable) is writable by the server, it may be possible for a user to write executable code to a file in the directory using SELECT ...
 INTO DUMPFILE.
 This can be prevented by making the plugin directory read only to the server or by setting the secure\_file\_priv system variable at server startup to a directory where SELECT writes can be performed safely.
 (For example, set it to the mysql-files directory created earlier.)
-2. To specify options that the MySQL server should use at startup, put them in a /etc/my.cnf or /etc/mysql/my.cnf file.
+2. To specify options that the MySQL server should use at startup, put them in a <u>/etc/my.cnf</u> or <u>/etc/mysql/my.cnf</u> file.
 You can use such a file to set, for example, the secure\_file\_priv system variable.
 See Server Configuration Defaults.
 If you do not do this, the server starts with its default settings.
-You should set the datadir variable to /var/indimail/mysqldb/data in my.cnf.
+You should set the datadir variable to <u>/var/indimail/mysqldb/data</u> in <u>my.cnf</u>.
 3. If you want MySQL to start automatically when you boot your machine, see Section 9.5, “Starting and Stopping MySQL Automatically”.

 Data directory initialization creates time zone tables in the mysql database but does not populate them.
 To do so, use the instructions in MySQL Server Time Zone Support.